thecarp/dactyl-keyboard/doc/options-clusters.md

 Still in that first column, to finish the QWERTY pattern, you will want `rows-below-home` set to 2, where the two keys below H are N (coordinates `[0, -1]`) and Space (coordinates `[0, -2]`).

 The next item in the list will be column 1, with J as `[1, 0]` and so on.
-On the left-hand side of a keyboard with `reflect`, everything is mirrored so that `[0, 0]` will be G instead of H in QWERTY, `[1, 0]` will be F instead of J, and so on.
+On the left-hand side of a keyboard with `main-body` → `reflect`, main-body key clusters are mirrored so that `[0, 0]` will be G instead of H in QWERTY, `[1, 0]` will be F instead of J, and so on.

 ## Parameter <a id="style">`style`</a>